Anderson Marsh State Historic Park: Activities

 The park offers bird watching, hiking, a bluegrass musical festival, and interpretive programs, including a historic ranch home.

 Anderson Marsh Interpretive Association - AMIA

 The Anderson Marsh Interpretive Association (AMIA) was formed in 1984 by park staff and other volunteers.
 The primary objective of the association is to promote the education and interpretive activities of the park.
 AMIA also funds projects including: habitat conservation and restoration work, trail accessibility construction and maintenance, interpretive displays and written information, facilities, historical objects rehabilitation, and acquiring interpretive items.

-Closure proposal
+Previous closure proposals

-Anderson Marsh State Historic Park is one of 70 California state parks scheduled to close in 2012 by California Governor Jerry Brown.
-The park will close July 2012 to achieve part of the $11 million budget reduction for the 2011/2012 fiscal year.
-This park and 47 other state parks were previously slated for closure in 2008 for financial reasons, but was saved from closure.
+Anderson Marsh State Historic Park was one of 48 California state parks scheduled to close in 2008 by California Governor Arnold Schwarzenegger for financial reasons, but the closure was eventually postponed.
+In July 2012, the park again faced closure as a means to achieve part of the $11 million budget reduction for the 2011/2012 fiscal year, but the passing of Assembly Bill 1478 in September 2012 indefinitely postponed the closure as well as increased the park's future funding.